 sure that you're fully immunized.

-No one likes shots, but
+No one likes shots,

-in case you need a booster.
+doctor in case you need a booster.